Henry Heth: American Civil War

 He was then sent west to the Department of East Tennessee, to serve under Edmund Kirby Smith.
 During the Kentucky Campaign, he was sent by Smith to take a division north from Lexington, Kentucky, to make a demonstration on Cincinnati.
 Although this caused a great commotion in the city's defenses, only a few skirmishes occurred.
 Smith's portion of the army was spread too far north in Kentucky to consolidate with Bragg's portion in time for the Battle of Perryville.
 Bragg ordered the withdrawal of Confederate forces back to Tennessee, and Smith was subsequently transferred to the Trans-Mississippi Department, his forces again missing a vital battle at Stones River.

-In March 1863, Lee, commanding the Army of Northern Virginia then-positioned at Fredericksburg, recalled Heth to Virginia to serve as a brigade commander in Maj.
-Gen. A.P.
-Hill's division.
+In March 1863, Lee, commanding the Army of Northern Virginia, then positioned at Fredericksburg, recalled Heth to Virginia to serve as a brigade commander in Maj.
+Gen. A. P. Hill's division.
 He fought in the Battle of Chancellorsville, showing aggressive, but misguided, qualities in his first large-scale combat, attacking without reserves against a Union force emerging from the Wilderness.
 Heth assumed command of Hill's division after Hill assumed corps command after Stonewall Jackson's wounding.
 Following the death of Jackson, Lee reorganized his army into three corps, promoting Hill to the Third Corps.
 Heth retained his division command and was promoted to major general on May 24, 1863.

 Heth's division made history by inadvertently starting the Battle of Gettysburg.
 Marching east from Cashtown on July 1, 1863, Heth sent two brigades ahead in a reconnaissance in force.
 His memoirs referred to sending them in a search of shoes in Gettysburg, but some historians consider this an apocryphal story; they say Heth knew that Jubal A. Early had been in Gettysburg a few days earlier and any available shoes would have been taken at that time.
-They also consider sending two brigades on such a mission would have been wasteful.
+Lee's command also believed that sending two brigades on such a mission would have been wasteful.
 The brigades made contact with Union cavalry under Brig.
 Gen. John Buford and spread out into battle formation.